jmetancelin/jmetancelin.github.io/cv.md

 * **GPU Application Lab**: Expertise in porting and optimisation of GPU accelerated codes for users.
 * **Technology watch**: Specific libraries, softwares and tools for exploiting heterogeneous clusters.
 * **Communication**: courses in GPU technologies and hybrid computing to users and students.
-Contributing to scientific communications [@GTC2016EULAB] [@GTC2016LAB] [@GTC2016ONERA] [@LeGouez2015].
+Contributing to scientific communications [@Rubez2016][@GTC2016EULAB][@GTC2016LAB][@GTC2016ONERA][@LeGouez2015].
 * **Teaching**: 91h in Master's degree in Computer Science, URCA
 * **Collaborations**:
-    * ONERA : Optimisation and upscaling of a multi-GPU high order finite volumes research code based on a LES method for realistic aerodynamic profiles
+    * ONERA : Optimisation and upscaling of a multi-GPU high order finite volumes research code based on a LES method for realistic aerodynamic profiles [@GTC2016ONERA][@LeGouez2015],
-    * ICMR et ATOS : Optimization of a GPU code for molecular systems study based on non covalent interactions in the context of genetic algorithm
+    * ICMR (University of Reims) and ATOS : Optimization of a GPU code for molecular systems study based on non covalent interactions in the context of genetic algorithm [@Rubez2016],
-    * CORIA : Preliminary study of GPU porting of the two-phase combustion code Yales2
+    * CORIA (University of Rouen) : Preliminary study of GPU porting of the two-phase combustion code Yales2,
+	* IRMA (University of Strasbourg) : GPU porting of a research code on plasmas simulations,
-	* Maison de la Simulation : Design of an aggregation tool for renergy performances
+	* Maison de la Simulation : Design of an aggregation tool for renergy performances.

 10/2015
 :     **Rapid Analytics and Model Prototyping**